Boulder08/chunknorris/README.md

 ## Some ideas for number of parallel encodes

-I've found these numbers generally saturating the CPU near ~100% but not go overboard, using a Ryzen 5950X (16c/32t):
+I've found these numbers generally saturating the CPU near ~100% on aomenc but not go overboard, using a Ryzen 5950X (16c/32t):
-- 1440p : 4
+- 1440p : 6
-- 1080p : 5
+- 1080p : 8
-- 720p : 6
+- 720p : 10

 Naturally this also depends on the number of tiles, these figures are tested using the pre-made presets.
-I've used --threads 8 myself with no ill effects.
+I've used --threads 8 myself with no ill effects on aomenc, svt-av1 uses threads much more so very system- and source dependent!

 ---